HumanSignal/label-studio/docs/source/tags/video.md

 ### Example

-Labeling configuration to display a video on the labeling interface
+Labeling configuration to display a video on the labeling interface.

 ```html
 <View>